lcpz/lain/imap.md

 Let's focus better on `is_plain`.

-The reason why it's false by default is to discourage the habit of storing passwords in plain files.
+The reason why it's false by default is to discourage the habit of storing passwords in plain.

 You can set your password in plain like this: